seanmayer/ERC20-Token/README.md

 - Can also change the deposit address in case it comprimised
 - Also adding the ability to burn the tokens that were not sold in ICO
 - After investment is made into the ICO the event will be emitted

+Locking up Tokens

+- Token lock up is being done for a period of time after the ICO ends
+- This reduces the likelyhood of a price crash if investors descide to sell straight away at the same time
+- The tokens should not be transferable straight away

+Burning Tokens

+- Burn can be called by anyone to initiate
+- The token burn can be done after ICO completes
+- Burning tokens can be used for a deflationary use, therefore this creates a higher value token